top of page

 Students icon

-Large sample size and consisted mainly of student groups.
+The sample size was large and mainly consisted of student groups.

 Speak with household residents to gain direct insights for the brief.